z3y/ShaderGraph/Documentation.md

 Keywords generate a new shader variant that completely strips the other branch, meaning it wont be possible to toggle them while in VRChat.
 Use boolean toggles for runtime toggles and keywords for editor only

-## Tiling and Offset

 ## Node Settings
-Settings for the master
+Settings for the master node https://i.imgur.com/WnaD7Yc.png

 ## Audio Link